 Relationship Counselling & Divorce Empowerment

 Dr. Linda Ennis has a Ph.D. in Psychology and Education.
-She is a therapist, lecturer, parent mediator, and published writer, who works in private practice and lectures extensively on balancing personal relationships with work.
+She is a therapist, lecturer, certified specialist in family mediation, and published author, who works in private practice and lectures extensively on balancing personal relationships with work.

-As a psychoanalytic therapist, early childhood specialist, motherhood researcher/ author, and parent mediator, she empowers parents throughout the process of divorce.
+As a psychoanalytic therapist, early childhood specialist, motherhood researcher/ author, and certified specialist in family mediation, she empowers parents throughout the process of divorce.

 Relationship Counselling; Family/Work Conflict Counselling; Divorce Empowerment

 Instructor: Dr. Linda Ennis

 Date: Feb.
 20-22nd, 2019

 Early Bird Discount: $750 +HST (until Jan.
 31, 2019)